 Another change in the slate of changes is that the company will provide liberty to users to restrict an extension’s permission for data or service manipulation on a per-site basis.
-When a Chrome extension is given the permission to alter any website data in the history, the extension could also manipulate this permission across other sites.
-This doesn’t just sound harmful but in fact proves to be one too!
+When a Chrome extension is given permission to alter any website data in the history, the extension could also manipulate this permission across other sites.
+This doesn’t just sound harmful but, in fact, proves to be one too!

-Again, when it comes to permissions, Google is also looking forward to introducing new tools and better scope APIs which will reduce the need for broader permissions or authentications.
-Additionally, this will keep users at the driver seat while granting access to any such extensions.
+Again, when it comes to permissions, Google is also looking forward to introducing new tools and better-scope APIs, which will reduce the need for broader permissions or authentications.
+Additionally, this will keep users in the driver’s seat while granting access to any such extensions.

-Google also plans at introducing a stringent measure to look up at ‘powerful permission’ extension requests and will monitor remotely hosted codes.
+Google also plans to introduce a stringent measure to look up ‘powerful permission’ extension requests and will monitor remotely hosted codes.

 Two Step Verification to be Mandated

-To be ushered-in in 2019, Google will require two-factor authentication for access to Chrome Web Store.
+To be ushered-in in 2019, Google will require two-factor authentication to access Chrome Web Store.
 With this change, a malicious actor can’t take over a developer’s account and publish a hacked extension.

-This rule is not for extensions but only applicable for extension developers.
-Google will mandate the use of this two-step verification for all extensions developers.
+This rule is not for extensions but is only applicable to extension developers.
+Google will mandate the use of this two-step verification for all extension developers.

-With two-step verification, Google aims at preventing phishing cases where hackers can masquerade in as a developer, and worse, hack into one in order to legitimate Chrome extensions.
+With two-step verification, Google aims at preventing phishing cases where hackers can masquerade as a developer and, worse, hack into one in order to legitimate Chrome extensions.
 This will damage both the extension as well as the site’s credibility.